INN/link-roundups/docs/mailchimp.md

 #### Required Tags:

-If these template tags are not present in your MailChimp template, you will be unable to create a new Argo Links Roundup Email Campaign.
+If these template tags are not present in your MailChimp template, you will be unable to create a new Links Roundup Email Campaign.

-- `*|ROUNDUPLINKS|*` - The actual list of links from the Argo Links Roundup post
+- `*|ROUNDUPLINKS|*` - The actual list of links from the Links Roundup post

 #### Optional Tags: